 Transitioning from singing after his studies here, Duncan became assistant musical director of the West End Gospel Choir and artistic director of Soho Gospel, slowly establishing himself as a leading vocal coach and choir director on the London scene.

-As a singer, Duncan has held contracts previously with the National Chamber Choir Ireland, and the Grammy award-winning ensemble Ars Nova Copenhagen.
+As a singer, Duncan has held contracts previously with the Chamber Choir Ireland, and the Grammy award-winning ensemble Ars Nova Copenhagen, and was also a gentleman of the choirs of St. Patrick’s Cathedral, Dublin and St. Mary’s Pro-Cathedral.

 As a tutor, coach and accompanist, Duncan has worked extensively throughout the UK and Ireland.
-He held permanent positions as a vocal coach for the ARK School Network whilst in London and Stagecoach Theatre Schools.
-Most recently, he has been appointed on the staff of the American College Dublin and the Irish Music Theatre College, DIT.
+Whilst in London, he held permanent positions as a vocal coach for the ARK School Network and Stagecoach Theatre Schools.
+In 2017, Duncan became a member of staff of the music faculties of the American College, Dublin and DIT where he works as a tutor for BA and MA musical theatre students.

 In 2016, Duncan was awarded a Fellowship of the Royal Society of Arts (FRSA) for his work in arts management as Curator for the Pride in London Festival for 2015 & 2016.

-He has just completed an MA at Central Saint Martin’s London in Arts & Cultural Enterprise researching the cultural and social affects of how music can aid integration in society and the workplace.
+Following two years of study at Central Saint Martin’s, London, in 2018 Duncan was awarded an MA in Arts & Cultural Enterprise focusing his research on the cultural and social effects of how music can aid integration in society and the workplace.